#472 - 47 Kisses, #NoPowerUps and The More Money than Sense Boys

 has been said 1,530 times.

-so have fun with the game uh thank you trevor thank you jack and obviously thank you taron for thinking that there was a made-up game in it
+And obviously thank you, Taron, for thinking that there was a made-up game in it.

-all you've got to do here is think of every word that you've ever said on the podcast simple as that uh round one the number
+All you've got to do here is think of every word that you've ever said on the podcast.
+Simple as that.

 that I'm offering up is 665 times.